vessl-ai/examples/pdf-chatbot/README.md

 2. Use the provided YAML file [(`run.yaml`)](./run.yaml) to configure the deployment settings, including resources, image, import statements, run commands, and environment variables.

-3. Ensure you have a valid Hugging Face API token (`HUGGINGFACEHUB_API_TOKEN`) and replace `<YOUR_HF_API_TOKEN>` in the YAML file with your actual token.

-4. Deploy the application on VESSL using the configured YAML file:
+3. Deploy the application on VESSL using the configured YAML file:

    ```bash
    vessl run create -f run.yaml